spatialos/gdk-for-unity/docs/reference/workflows/ecs/reactive-components.md

 These are the types of reactive component available:

-1. `ReceivedUpdates`:  All local and received [SpatialOS component updates](https://docs.improbable.io/reference/latest/shared/design/operations#component-related-operations) for the current SpatialOS entity.
-1. `AuthorityChanges`: Updates to the [authority](https://docs.improbable.io/reference/13.2/shared/design/understanding-access#understanding-read-and-write-access-authority) the current worker instance has over a SpatialOS component.
+1. `AuthorityChanges`: Updates to the [authority](https://docs.improbable.io/reference/latest/shared/design/understanding-access#understanding-read-and-write-access-authority) the current worker instance has over a SpatialOS component.
 See [Authority]({{urlRoot}}/reference/workflows/ecs/interaction/authority) for information on how this works.
 1. `ReceivedEvents`: All received [events](https://docs.improbable.io/reference/latest/shared/design/object-interaction#events) for the current entity.
 See [Events]({{urlRoot}}/reference/workflows/ecs/interaction/events) for information on how this works.
 1. `CommandRequests`: All received [command](https://docs.improbable.io/reference/latest/shared/design/commands) requests.
 See [Commands]({{urlRoot}}/reference/workflows/ecs/interaction/commands/component-commands) for information on how this works.
 1. `CommandResponses`: All received [command](https://docs.improbable.io/reference/latest/shared/design/commands) responses.
 See [Commands]({{urlRoot}}/reference/workflows/ecs/interaction/commands/component-commands) for information on how this works.